Atiyah-Hirzebruch Spectral Sequence in Band Topology: General Formalism and Topological Invariants for 230 Space Groups

 \section{The AHSS in the absence of antiunitary symmetry}

 Spectral sequences are mathematical tools to calculate (co)homology groups.
-(For introductory exposition, see Ref.\cite{BottTu}.)
-In particular, the Atiyah-Hirzebruch spectral sequence (AHSS) calculates a generalized cohomology theory, of which the $K$ theory version was first introduced by Atiyah and Hirzebruch.~\cite{AHSS} In a context of physics, the AHSS has been applied to string theories.~\cite{Maldacena} The AHSS in this section is defined by just applying a general receipe~\cite{Tamaki} to the twisted equivariant $K$ theory.
-In the following, we explain the resulting AHSS along the setup of our interest.
+(For an introductory exposition, see Ref.\cite{BottTu}.)
+In particular, the Atiyah-Hirzebruch spectral sequence (AHSS) calculates a generalized cohomology theory, of which the $K$ theory version was first introduced by Atiyah and Hirzebruch.~\cite{AHSS} In the context of physics, the AHSS has been applied to string theories.~\cite{Maldacena} The AHSS in this section is defined by applying the general recipe~\cite{Tamaki} to the twisted equivariant $K$ theory.
+In the following, we explain the resulting AHSS along with the setup of our interest.